Ethrea-labs/MCJ/highlights.md

 ### 16. ₹28,94,996.21 of purchase value sits outside the taxable base

-On **all 11 bills that mix metal and stones**, the taxable value equals the metal **to the paisa** and the stones fall outside it.
-Metal-only bills (9) and stone-only bills (23) agree exactly between header and contents.
-The purchase register therefore reports **₹2,34,04,751.50** as the taxable value of bills whose contents are worth **₹2,62,99,747.71**.
+Of the 43 purchase bills, **every kind agrees between header and contents except one**: metal-only bills (8), stone-only bills (16) and bills carrying no weight either way (8) all tie **to the paisa**. **The 11 bills that mix metal and stones do not** — together they declare **₹94,25,561.95** taxable against contents worth **₹1,23,20,558.16**, a gap of **₹28,94,996.21**.

+The pattern is exact enough to be a rule rather than an error: on a mixed bill the taxable value is the metal and the stones sit outside it.

 **Decide:** is that how they were returned?